lukamilenkovic25/E-commerce-Data-Analytics-Portfolio/README.md

 # E-commerce-Data-Analytics-Portfolio
-Cleaned and standardized a raw e‑commerce dataset containing inconsistent formats, missing values, and messy categorical data.
-Prepared analysis‑ready fields for revenue, orders, regions, products, and order statuses.
-Built pivot‑driven KPIs and an Excel dashboard.

----

 ## Project Overview
-This project showcases an end‑to‑end data analytics workflow using Microsoft Excel, starting from raw, unstructured e‑commerce data and ending with a clean, analysis‑ready dataset and an executive‑level KPI dashboard.
+This project simulates a **real-world E-commerce dataset** intentionally created in a *raw, dirty, and inconsistent state* in order to practice **data cleaning, transformation, and exploratory analysis using Microsoft Excel**.
-The primary goal of the project is to demonstrate practical data cleaning, transformation, and business analysis skills commonly required in real‑world analytics and freelance environments.
+The primary goal of the project was to demonstrate how messy business data can be transformed into a **clean, structured dataset** suitable for analysis and decision-making.

 ---